A Step-By-Step Guide to Creating Your 1st ChefsFeed Experience

 December 15, 2019 ● 4 min read

 Thanks for using ChefsFeed Experiences (CFX)!
 This short five-step guide will get your first event live and selling tickets in no time.
-Subsequent events will be even faster to set up as you only need to repeat the last one or possibly two steps.
+Subsequent events will be even faster to set up as you only need to repeat the last one or two steps.

 If you don’t have an Expert account on ChefsFeed, apply here.